stuffrabbit/SwiftCoAP/README.md

 ##### HTTP-Proxying

 The class `SCClient` gives you the opportunity to send a message as HTTP via a proxy.
-Just add the following line after initating an `SCClient`object:
+Just add the following line after initiating an `SCClient`object:
 ```swift
 coapClient.httpProxyingData = ("localhost", 5683)
 ```